Suit alleging fraud by stars of ‘Flip or Flop Las Vegas’ settled

 It also alleged that, despite the show’s claims, Bristol Marunde “was not and has never been a contractor licensed in the state of Nevada or any other state at the time of the taping or airing of the television episode.”

-The Marundes claim to have purchased and remodeled more than 150 homes in the Las Vegas Valley.
+The Marundes have said they have purchased and remodeled more than 150 homes in the Las Vegas Valley.

-“I’m hoping that the Nevada attorney general contacts us because I feel like it’s a big case of fraud,” one of the plaintiffs in the lawsuit, Billi Dunning, told the Review-Journal prior to the settlement.
+“I’m hoping that the Nevada attorney general contacts us because I feel like it’s a big case of fraud,” one of the plaintiffs in the lawsuit, Billi Dunning, told the Review-Journal before the settlement.

 “I hope that they stop doing it, and they get permit, and do it the right way.”